Also known as the Pugshund, the mix between our favorite Pug and the mighty Dachshund is an easy-going pet that is a delight to live with.

 Once the Daug is comfortable with a new person, it will not shy away from instantly getting along with them.

-The Daug also has a territorial streak inherent in its nature, which should be controlled with proper socialization in the onset.
+The Daug also has an inherent territorial streak, which should be controlled with proper socialization in the onset.

 You will do both the dog and yourself a huge favor by emphasizing on letting your dog socialize with other species in different surroundings.